-Margaret Stoddart is part of the Ryman Group of retirement villages and aged care facilities.
-They provide rest home care level care for up to 46 residents in the care centre and rest home level of care for up to 20 residents in serviced apartments.
-On the day of audit there were 48 residents including 9 residents receiving rest home level of care in serviced apartments.
+Frances Hodgkins is part of the Ryman Group of retirement villages and aged care facilities.
+They provide rest home care level care for up to 51 residents in the care centre and rest home level of care for up to 32 residents in serviced apartments.
+On the day of audit there were 49 residents in the care centre and no rest home level residents in serviced apartments.

-This certification audit was conducted against the relevant Health and Disability Standards and the contract with the district health board.
+This certification audit was conducted against the relevant Health and Disability Services Standards and the contract with the district health board.
 The audit process included the review of policies and procedures, the review of residents and staff files, observations and interviews with residents, relatives, management, staff and a general practitioner.

-The service is managed by a non-clinical village manager who has been in the role three years.
-She is supported by a clinical manager who has been in the role one and a half years and has previous experience in palliative care nursing.
+The service is managed by a village manager (registered nurse) who has been in the role 13 years.
+She is supported by a clinical manager who has been in the role 15 years.
 The residents and relatives interviewed spoke positively about the care and support provided.